RonaldSwets/quickserver/README.md

   }

   public static void main(String[] args) {
-    new QuickServer(this, 10000);
+    new QuickServer(EchoServer.class, 10000);
   }
 }
 ```

 where the 10000 is the port to listen on for commands.
 If the command "shutdown" is sent, the server will shutdown
 after all client threads are finished.
+All other commands are passed to the handle method in the implementation class
+you provide to the QuickServer.

 This repository can be imported directly in eclipse.